mikemklee/eli5-regex/README.md

 This is an experiment to explore the potentials of leveraging OpenAI's [completions API](https://platform.openai.com/docs/api-reference/completions) for form field validation.

-Given a RegEx pattern, we will use the `text-davinci-003` model to generate a human-friendly description of what would match the pattern.
+Given a RegEx pattern, we will use GPT-3.5 to generate a human-friendly description of what would match the pattern.

 We could then use this description to render helper messages for form fields, to assist the user input valid values.